ZacharyWesterman/paisley/README.md

 - Linear interpolation of two numbers: `lerp(ratio, start, stop) -> number`
 - Split string into array: `split(value, delimiter) -> array`.
 Note that unlike in Lua, the delimiter is just a string, not a pattern.
 - Merge array into string: `join(values, delimiter) -> string`
-- Count the number of occurrences a value in an array or string: `count(array/string, value) -> number`
+- Count the number of occurrences of a value in an array or string: `count(array/string, value) -> number`
 - Find the index of the nth occurrence of a value in an array or string: `find(array/string, value, n) -> number`.
 Returns 0 if not found.
 - Find the index of the first occurrence of a value in an array or string: `index(array/string, value) -> number`.
 Returns 0 if not found.
 - Get data type: `type(value) -> string`.
 Output will be one of "null", "boolean", "number", "string", "array", or "object"